Family Style Rural Short Term Accommodation and Care

-GREEN ACRES FARM, STROUD Green Acres Farm is located on an idyllic and peaceful 40 acres in beautiful Stroud, in the Stroud Valley on the Mid Coast, NSW.
+Green Acres Farm is located on an idyllic and peaceful 40 acres in beautiful Stroud, in the Stroud Valley on the Mid Coast, NSW.
 Our independent accommodation retreats are located within a short distance from the main private farm house.
 There is always something new and different to see and do for each visit at Green Acres.
 You can also visit Green Acres if we are supporting you over in Curlew Cottage.

 Set among towering shade trees, over looking the Karuah river.
 We have existing gardens and we are creating extensive gardens, edible gardens, a bush tucker garden, food forest and sensory garden, whilst expanding the existing orchard.